Gary Wood

-Gary Fay Wood (July 9, 1942 – March 3, 1994) was an American football quarterback who played 63 games in the National Football League (NFL), for the New York Giants and New Orleans Saints, from 1964 until 1969.
+Gary Fay Wood (July 9, 1942 – March 3, 1994) was an American professional football quarterback who played 63 games in the National Football League (NFL), for the New York Giants and New Orleans Saints, from 1964 until 1969.

-The 5 ft 11 in quarterback was drafted from Cornell University in the 1964 NFL Draft by the New York Giants in the eighth round.
+The 5 ft 11 in quarterback was drafted from Cornell University in the 1964 NFL draft by the New York Giants in the eighth round.
 In his time in the NFL, Wood had a career completion percentage of 46.5%, as well as a passer rating of 54.5.

 On March 24, 1996, Wood was inducted into the National Jewish Sports Hall of Fame.

 Early and personal life

 Wood was born in Taylor, New York, grew up in Cortland, New York, and was Jewish.

 He played football for Cortland High School in Cortland, New York, at which he never played in a losing game.